phalcon-orphanage/docs/en/reference/micro.rst

 Interacting with the Dependency Injector
 ----------------------------------------
-In the micro application, a :doc:`Phalcon\\DI\\FactoryDefault <di>` services container is created implicitly; additionally you can create outside of the application a container to manipulate its services:
+In the micro application, a :doc:`Phalcon\\DI\\FactoryDefault <di>` services container is created implicitly; additionally you can create outside the application a container to manipulate its services:

 .. code-block:: php